0xAPRpp/Attempt_1/README.md

-The code is an expression of my idiosyncrasies
+#This is an expression of my idiosyncrasies
+##Thank you git